adaorachi/facebook_clone/README.md

 * Posts are created by users and only a user's friend can view or see them.
 * User can comment can on his/her post or on other users post.
 * Users can like posts and comments.
+* Users can search for other users with the search input by their names.

 <!-- ERD -->
 ## Data Architecture Documentation (ERD)